 Our coalition members represent many aspects of water conservation and education, community organizing, community open space planning, and vacant land transformation.
 The LWWC is more than a group of passionate and engaged environmentally focused organizations – we are a bridge that connects Detroiters to legislators, residents to opportunities, and most importantly, the present to a sustainable future.

 Detroit’s available land, access to fresh water and its resilient residents are among its most precious assets.
 The city continues to evolve and adapt to a changing environment, including the challenges of aging infrastructure.

-Of Detroit’s 139 square miles of land, 24 square miles of that land is vacant and has the opportunity to be transformed into an integrated open-space network has the potential to foster a uniquely sustainable city that can create jobs with pathways to prosperity, provide physical and mental health benefits, and improve air and water quality.
+Of Detroit’s 139 square miles of land, the 24 miles that are vacant have the opportunity to be transformed into an integrated, open-space network that can foster a uniquely sustainable city that creates jobs with pathways to prosperity, provides physical and mental health benefits, and improves air and water quality.

 Green stormwater infrastructure (GSI) is an alternative approach to wet weather management that uses land and buildings to control stormwater runoff in ways that transform vacant lots into open spaces amenities.
 GSI can also reduce the occurrence and severity of floods, enhance the attractiveness and value of a property and could decrease the cost of operating the wastewater treatment system.